DataFinland/definitions/README.md

   and converting definitions from sources

 # Getting started

-Press `Use this template` to create a new repo from this template and define your data products there.

 Please check the [Contribution guidelines](./CONTRIBUTING.md) to learn how to submit new data product definitions in this repo.